iftikharuddin/security-course/Euler/euler-vault-kit.md

 - Instead of embedding rewards directly into vault contracts, balance forwarding notifies an external contract of balance changes, chosen by the vault governor.
 - This approach offers instant and trustless reward distribution without increasing gas costs for all users.
 - However, the chosen external contract, typically Rewards Streams, must be audited to ensure reliability and gas efficiency.

+# Audit data

+## Privileged actors
+Accounts owners
+- **Description**: An Ethereum address that controls a total of 256 EVC accounts.
+- **Permissions**: setNonce, setOperator, setAccountOperator, enableCollateral, disableCollateral , reorderCollaterals, enableController, disableController, permit, call, batch.
+- **Trusted by**: The corresponding 256 EVC accounts determined by the owner’s 19 left-most bytes.

+## Account operators
+- **Description**: An address approved to execute a set of functions on behalf of a given EVC account.
+- **Permissions**: Same as account owners except setNonce and setOperator.
+- **Trusted by**: EVC accounts.

+## Controller vaults
+- **Description**: The borrowed-from (liability) vaults.
+- **Permissions**: controlCollateral, forgiveAccountStatusCheck, disableController, and functions related to the account and vault status checks.
+- **Trusted by**: Collateral vaults (and vice versa).